 LEASE OF OFFSHORE PLATFORM SPACE

-THIS LEASE OF OFFSHORE PLATFORM SPACE AGREEMENT (this “Agreement”) is made and entered into effective as of the 3rd day of January, 2000, between Marathon Oil Company, an Ohio corporation, hereinafter sometimes referred to as “LESSOR” and MEGS, L.L.C., hereinafter sometimes referred to as “LESSEE.”
-LESSOR and LESSEE shall hereinafter sometimes be referred to separately as “Party” or collectively as “Parties.”
+THIS LEASE OF OFFSHORE PLATFORM SPACE AGREEMENT (this “Agreement”) is made and entered into effective as of the 29th day of December, 1999, between Marathon Oil Company, an Ohio corporation, [please explain why all platform owners are not required to sign] hereinafter sometimes referred to as “LESSOR” and MEGS, L.L.C. ("MEGS") and Mariner Energy, Inc. ("Mariner"), as operator for MEGS, L.L.C., MEGS hereinafter sometimes referred to as “LESSEE.”
+LESSOR and LESSEE shall hereinafter sometimes be referred to separately as “Party” or collectively as “Parties”.

 W I T N E S S E T H: